Chapter 8 Advising Travelers with Specific Needs

 INFECTIOUS DISEASES NOT PREVENTED BY VACCINES

-A traveler who will be residing in an area of continuous malaria transmission should continue to use malaria chemoprophylaxis for his or her entire stay.
+A traveler who will be residing in an area of continuous malaria transmission should continue to use malaria prophylaxis for the entire stay.
 It is important to reassure the traveler that the drugs are safe and effective.
-Doxycycline has been well-tolerated for long-term malaria chemoprophylaxis in the military, and CDC has no recommended limits on its duration of use for malaria chemoprophylaxis.
-Mefloquine has been well-tolerated during prolonged stays by Peace Corps volunteers, with a discontinuation rate of 0.9%, and showed no evidence of accumulation after long-term use.
-Mefloquine may be appropriate for long-term chemoprophylaxis for chloroquine-resistant areas because of its convenient weekly dosing, but concern has increased regarding its neuropsychiatric side-effect profile.
-The new Food and Drug Administration label indicating that neurologic side effects may persist might limit drug acceptability among travelers.
-Atovaquone-proguanil has shown good long-term tolerability in postmarketing surveillance, with a discontinuation rate of only 1% because of diarrhea.
-Long-term use of chloroquine raises concern for retinal toxicity when a cumulative dose of 100 g is reached, which may occur after 5–6 years of weekly dosing.
-A baseline ophthalmic examination is recommended, with follow-up every 6–12 months after 5 years of use.
-Except for ophthalmologic evaluation when taking chloroquine long-term, no specific testing is recommended for the long-term use of other antimalarial drugs.
+Doxycycline has been well-tolerated for long-term malaria prophylaxis in the military, and CDC has no recommended limits on its duration of use for malaria prophylaxis.
+Mefloquine has been used frequently during prolonged stays by Peace Corps volunteers, with a discontinuation rate of 0.9%.
+Mefloquine may be appropriate for long-term prophylaxis in chloroquine-resistant areas because of its convenient weekly dosing, but concern has increased regarding its neuropsychiatric side-effect profile, especially the recent Food and Drug Administration label indicating that neurologic side effects may persist.
+Atovaquone-proguanil has shown good long-term tolerability in post-marketing surveillance, with a discontinuation rate of only 1% because of diarrhea.
+Peace Corps Volunteers prescribed atovaquone-proguanil adhered to prophylaxis best when compared with those given doxycycline and mefloquine.
+If long-term use (>5 years) of chloroquine is planned, a baseline ophthalmic examination with biannual follow-up is recommended to screen for potential retinal toxicity.

-Women who become pregnant while taking antimalarial drugs do not need a therapeutic abortion but should be advised during the pre-travel consultation of potential risks.
+Women who become pregnant while taking antimalarial drugs do not need a therapeutic abortion but should be advised during the pretravel consultation of potential risks.
 The effect of atovaquone-proguanil on the fetus is unknown, but doxycycline is associated with fetal toxicity in animals and is contraindicated in pregnant women.
-Primaquine may harm a glucose-6-phosphate dehydrogenase–deficient fetus, so it should not be used in pregnancy.
+Primaquine may harm a G6PD-deficient fetus, so it should not be used in pregnancy.

-For long-term travelers, the need for adjuncts to chemoprophylaxis should also be stressed, such as personal protection measures to avoid mosquito bites (sleeping under a bed net, using screens, and applying repellents).
-Travelers should bring a sufficient supply of antimalarial drugs from the United States, since drugs purchased at the destination may be of poor quality or counterfeit.
-Even with urging to adhere to personal protective measures and reassurance that long-term chemoprophylaxis is safe and effective, adherence is likely to decline over time.
-Consequently, the pre-travel consultation for a long-term traveler to a malarious area should stress the severity of malaria, its signs and symptoms, and the need to seek care immediately if they develop.
+French service members deployed to Central African Republic for 4 months in 2013 experienced malaria at a rate of 150 cases/1,000 person-years; a survey found that prophylaxis compliance correlated with other prophylactic measures against malaria (bed net use, insecticide on clothing, taking prophylaxis at the same time every day), correct perception of malaria risk, positive perception of prophylaxis effectiveness, and peer-topeer reinforcement.
+For long-term travelers, the need for adjuncts to prophylaxis should also be stressed, such as personal protection measures to avoid mosquito bites (sleeping under a bed net, using screens, and applying repellents).
+Travelers should bring a sufficient supply of antimalarial drugs from the United States, since drugs purchased at the destination may be of poor quality.
+Even with urging to adhere to personal protective measures and reassurance that long-term prophylaxis is safe and effective, adherence is likely to decline over time.
+Consequently, the pretravel consultation for a long-term traveler to a malarious area should stress the severity of malaria, its signs and symptoms, and the need to seek care immediately if they develop.
 Travelers could consider bringing a reliable supply of drugs to treat malaria if they are diagnosed with malaria.
 For additional discussion, see the next section in this chapter, Perspectives: Malaria in Long-Term Travelers & Expatriates.

 Tuberculosis risk may rise to the level of the local population if the traveler or expatriate has a longer stay and intimate contact with the local population.
 A baseline tuberculin test or interferon-γ release assay, followed by the same test after travel, should be considered, especially for health care workers or those who may be working in hospitals, refugee camps, or in prisons.